napoles-uach/stmol/README.md

 This project aims to provide an easy way to create a web app for interacting with molecular structures using Streamlit.
 Currently sub0.py is simply a static component call to 3Dmol.js by means of  component.html(), but the implementation of a bi-directional component seems to be straightforward.

-You must first install streamlit :
+You can install with:
 <p>
-$ pip install streamlit
+pip install stmol

-Then you can run
+Go to tests directory and then you can run
-$ streamlit run sub0.py
+$ streamlit run test.py

 <p>
  You will get something like this: